 Domestic Violence Awareness Events

 The Roundtable has co-sponsored local events for the community.
-These have included vigils to honor the memory of victims of domestic violence, clergy symposiums, and most recently two Courage to Care Healthy Teen Relationship Summits (2014 & 2015) hosted by students at Lincoln-Sudbury Regional High School.
+These have included vigils to honor the memory of victims of domestic violence, clergy symposiums, and two Courage to Care Healthy Teen Relationship Summits (2014 & 2015) hosted by students at Lincoln-Sudbury Regional High School.

 2015 Courage to Care Summit